Sparse Temporal Disaggregation: Introduction

 This article is motivated by the challenging task of performing high frequency disaggregation for UK national GDP, moving from a quarterly to a monthly resolution.
 We wish to make use of a variety of monthly data sources, referred to as indicator series, that are believed to indicate the short-term movements of GDP.
 This information is used to construct a monthly estimate of GDP that will follow similar short-term dynamics to the indicator series, however remain temporally consistent with quarterly observations.

 For this task, there are a considerable number of indicator series that one may wish to use.
 In our application we consider survey based series, such as the monthly business survey (MBS) in both services and production, alongside VAT data, retail sales indices, and several novel indicators such as traffic flows at ports and on roads.
 In total, we consider 97 indicators, all of which are collected at a monthly frequency.
 Given the significant interest in fast measurements of economic activity, the ONS has developed a monthly GDP index, and published this statistic since May 2018.
+This index is constructed using monthly information from the Index of Services, Index of Production and Index of Construction.
+For details see \cite{ONS2021}.
 Even though a monthly index exists in this case, there is still great interest in performing temporal disaggregation, the reasons are threefold.
 Firstly, the monthly index is an output based measure, however economists may also be interested in both expenditure and income based estimates.
 Since, temporal disaggregation can be applied to any output stream, either expenditure or income based measures could be used.
-The resulting high-frequency estimate can thus compliment the existing output based index.
-Secondly, due to the construction of the index, publication lags the period of measurement (an issue common to most economic statistics).
+The resulting high-frequency estimate can thus complement the existing output based index.
+Secondly, due to the construction of the index, publication lags the period of measurement, an issue common to most economic statistics.
 However, temporal disaggregation can be used to find indicators that are relevant and updated more frequently, potentially enabling the estimation of the output statistic at a more frequent rate than is traditionally reported.
-This is the specific focus of our work -- disaggregating only until the latest low-frequency observation, i.e.\ not forward in time.
+This way, we are able to evaluate higher frequency estimates of the economic activity itself, rather than an index, and obtain detailed short-term information at the end of the sample.
 NSIs are actively developing so-called fast-indicators for exactly this purpose and in this article we consider several of these in the form of traffic data.
 Finally, one of the key issues surrounding the fast release of data is in understanding the associated short-term movements.
 To this end, temporal disaggregation using interpretable indicator series can provide insight by highlighting which indicators are driving movement.